ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 intro: You can provide values for configurable variables through multiple methods, as described below.
 ---

->**Note:** If the configuration values are given in multiple ways, they will be overridden in the following decreasing order of precedence when retrieving them.
+>**Note:** If the configuration values are given in multiple ways, they will be overridden in the following order when retrieving them.

 1. **Environment variables:** Configure the values through separate environment variables for each configurable variable.